CSCfi/csc-user-guide/docs/support/tutorials/user-spack.md

 # Using user Spack module for software installations

 Spack is a package manager for supercomputers, Linux and MacOS.
-It that can be used to install complicated scientific software packages easily.
+It can be used to install complicated scientific software packages easily.
 CSC installs the development stack, including compilers, MPI libraries and also many other libraries and applications using Spack.
 CSC provides also a user module for customers that enables per-project software installations using Spack.

-!!! note
+!!! warning "Note"
     Spack is an advanced tool and it requires understanding of compiling and linking programs.

 ## Creating a Spack instance

-When Spack module is run for the first time, you have to prepare an installation location that can reside on either `/projappl` of `/scratch` area.
-You also have to set up environment variable that denotes the location of the Spack instance.
+Before running the Spack module for the first time, you have to prepare an installation location that can reside on either `/projappl` of `/scratch` disk areas.
+You also have to set an environment variable that points to the location of the Spack instance.

-For example, if you want to create a Spack instance on the `/projappl` directory, you can initialize the environment as follows:
+For example, if you want to create a Spack instance in the `/projappl` directory, you can initialize the environment as follows:

 ```bash